Skip to content

 25. Number (or percentage) of company-owned mills that source from company-owned operations and third parties?

-The company has disclosed the supply bases for all its 31 mills.
+The company has disclosed the supply bases for all its 32 mills separately.

 • P